Irinotecan (Camptosar®, CPT-11)

 How to Take Irinotecan

 Irinotecan is given by intravenous (IV, into a vein) infusion.
 It is used in a variety of chemotherapy regimens.
 The actual dose and dosing schedule will depend on your treatment regimen, body size, and general health.
-You may receive anti-nausea medication prior to the irinotecan infusion.
+You may receive anti-nausea medication and anti-diarrheal medication prior to the irinotecan infusion.

 Possible Side Effects of Irinotecan

-There are a number of things you can do to manage the side effects of Irinotecan.
-Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of irinotecan.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

-Diarrhea is a common side effect of irinotecan liposome and can be very dangerous because it can lead to serious dehydration.
+Diarrhea is a common side effect of irinotecan and can be very dangerous because it can lead to serious dehydration.
 Diarrhea can be defined as an increase in the number of bowel movements you have in a day.
 Your healthcare team may administer a medication in the clinic if you develop diarrhea right away.
 Your healthcare provider will tell you how to take loperamide (an anti-diarrheal medication) at home, which you should start taking as soon as diarrhea develops.
+Diarrhea is a serious side effect that can lead to dehydration.
 Notify your healthcare team if diarrhea does not stop on this medication so they can help you better manage this side effect.

 Low White Blood Cell Count (Leukopenia or Neutropenia)